SouzVitor/SouzVitor/README.md

 - 👋 Hi, I’m @SouzVitor
 - 👀 I’m interested in web developer and software test
-- 🌱 I’m currently learning HTML,CSS.
-JAVAScript and some Frameworks
+- 🌱 I’m currently learning HTML,CSS, JavaScript and some Frameworks
 - 💞️ I’m looking to collaborate any web developer team, I want to learn new skills, gain experience
 - 📫 How to reach me?
-Send a e-mail to vitortecam@gmail.com
+Send a e-mail to vclima.souza@gmail.com

 <!---
 SouzVitor/SouzVitor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.